PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 ## An example of worst practices

 Some users will write a data analysis script and place a copy in each directory where it is needed.
-This leads to unnecessary duplication.
-That is, if the script needs to be changed then all copies must be modified.
+This leads to unnecessary and problematic duplication.
+For instance, if the script needs to be changed then all copies must be modified.
 The correct approach is to store the script in a single location and call it from the different directories while using command-line input parameters to customize the analysis for each directory.
 This is how the standard Linux commands work.
 For instance, the `ls` command is stored in `/usr/bin` and it can be called from anywhere.
 When you want the long listing you include the option `-l` as in `ls -l`.
 Next, we show how to write your own commands.

 ## Setup for self-written utilities